70: No Such Thing As A Rat Multiborg

 So there's a theory that shoes emerged 40,000 years ago, which is way earlier than our original estimate.

 We thought that we'd had them for maybe five or ten thousand years.
+Okay.

-But there's a scientist from Washington University called Eric Trinkaus, and he found the time in history where toe bones began to get smaller because for most of our history we've had really really big toe bones because we were doing lots of walking and climbing and carrying things around.
+Because for most of our history, we've had really, really big toe bones because we were doing lots of walking and climbing and carrying things around.

-But then 40,000 years ago we kept our big leg bones.
+But then 40,000 years ago, we kept our big leg bones.
+They stayed the same size, but our toe bones started small.

 So we all used to have like big clown feet.

-Yes, let's say that.
+Let's say that.

 Yeah.

-Then, when they went for a nap, rats have naps,
+Then when they went for a nap, rats have naps,

 the scientists found that they were dreaming about what it'd be like to actually get into that place and then get the thing that they think might be in there.

 So they start dreaming about all these unattained places that they'd like to visit.
+Because either they've seen a bit of cheese in it or, yeah.

 I think there was a tiny thing about their actual physical movements of their body as well, kind of suggesting, I'm going left, I'm going right, I think.
+But I might be wrong about that.

 80% of dreams are about normal things, like doing the washing up or being at work.
+Yeah, that makes sense.

 100% of mine.

-But then again, 5.2% of men have kissed a monster in their dreams.
+But then again, 5.2% of men have kissed a monster in in their dreams.
+3.4% have had foreplay with an animal.

 And 1.7% have had sex with an object, plant or rock.